pipecraft2/user_guide/doc/example_analyses_DADA2.rst

   For example: |pulling_image|

+When you need to STOP the workflow, press ``STOP`` button |stop_workflow|

-.. admonition:: when DONE
+.. admonition:: When the workflow has completed ...

-  'Workflow finished' message window will be displayed.
+  ... a message window will be displayed.

   |workflow_finished|

-When you need to STOP the workflow, press ``STOP`` button |stop_workflow|

 ___________________________________________________